xma711/notebook/math/matrix/README.md

 Ok great. what else?

 Look at the matrix equation again M * x = y.
-Can we cancel the M away from the left-hand side by cancelling the stuff from the right-hand side, all at one go, just like what we usually do in the one single equation?
+Can we cancel the M away from the left-hand side by canceling the stuff from the right-hand side, all at one go, just like what we usually do in the one single equation?

 It turns out that we can.